-So you go into the area having already developed a personal preference towards townhouse or units because you’ve been told of its potential.
+So you go into the area has already developed a personal preference towards townhouse or units because you’ve been told of its potential.

 The demographics aren’t keen on this type of property.

-They want relatively new, 4-bedroom, 2-bathroom, double lock up garage.
+They want a relatively new, 4-bedroom, 2-bathroom, double lock-up garage.

 To ensure you avoid this mistake, look at what’s in demand in the area and understand your potential buyers and renters, not blindly following an expert’s recommendation.